raspberrypilearning/nature-rover/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-is used  This script is a function that is used to get a cat to dance:
+This script is a function that is used to get a cat to dance:

 ```blocks3
 define cat animation